ssmiler/tfhe_fbs_map/README.md

 # Heuristic for mapping Boolean circuit to TFHE functional bootstrappings

-This repository contains the code used in paper (add ref.)
+This repository contains the code used in paper *[A fast heuristic for mapping Boolean circuits to functional bootstrapping](https://eprint.iacr.org/2024/1204)*.

 ## Preliminaries